Christmas Crochet Tissue Box

 Purchase the printer-friendly PDF of this pattern that you can instantly download!
 The PDF is laid out into easy to follow sections and includes step by step instructions and pictures.
 It includes everything from this free pattern but you can easily save, print and access it anytime!

-This Santa Tissue Box Cover is designed to fit a rectangular Kleenex/tissue box with the following measurements:
+This Christmas Tissue Box Cover is designed to fit a rectangular Kleenex/tissue box with the following measurements:

 - Height: 3.5″